selbitschka/zfs-backup/README.md

                                  If a config file ('-c') is use the output is written to that file.

   -s,  --src       [name]        Name of the sending dataset (source).
-  -st, --src-type  [ssh|local]   Type of source dataset: 'local' or 'local' (default: local).
+  -st, --src-type  [ssh|local]   Type of source dataset: 'local' or 'ssh' (default: local).
   -ss, --src-snaps [count]       Number (greater 0) of successful sent snapshots to keep on source side (default: 1).
   -d,  --dst       [name]        Name of the receiving dataset (destination).
   -dt, --dst-type  [ssh|local]   Type of destination dataset (default: 'local').